MuxaJlbl4/Game-Data-Mining/TrackMania/Cheat Codes.md

 - 🏗 [Build to Race](https://nadeo.fandom.com/wiki/TrackMania:_Build_to_Race)

 ### Cheats
-👤 Type profile name as a cheat:
+👤 Type profile name as a cheat code:

 - 🛣️ **`TR4KM4N14C`** - Unlock [All Tracks](# "Except Puzzle and Platform tracks for ✏️ and 🚀") (**`TR4KMAN14C`** for [✏️](# "TrackMania DS"))
 - 🧩 **`BL0CKR0K3R`** - Unlock All Track Blocks